prad26/octo_search/README.md

     ```
     This script will clean the project, fetch dependencies, and build the release APKs.
     The output APKs will be located in the `build\app\outputs\flutter-apk\` directory.

+### Build Web
+To build a release version of the Web application, you can use the provided batch script.

+-   On Windows:
+    ```cmd
+    .\build_web.bat
+    ```
+    This script will clean the project, fetch dependencies, and build the Web application.
+    The output will be located in the `web-release\` directory which is served by GitHub Pages.

 ## Project Structure Overview